Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, direct from Ice Station EIB in far northern New Hampshire.

 By the way, why can't we celebrate Boxing Day?

-By the way, did I see that right that after I mentioned last hour that my cat Marvin had sent a copy of My Cat C D to Rush's Cat Allie, and it it's been reported back that Russia's Cat Ali is uh enjoying the album.
+That after I mentioned last hour that my cat Marvin had sent a copy of my cat CD to Rush's cat Allie, and it's been reported back that Rush's cat Allie is enjoying the album.

 Is that correct?

-So Rush's cat alley.
+So Rush's cat Allie.

-Mike says yes, Russia's Cat Alley uh is enjoying my cat album, which actually has a song on it called Alley Cat.
+Rush's cat Allie is enjoying my cat album, which actually has a song on it called Alley Cat.

-I I was pushing it there.
+I was pushing it there.

 I shouldn't have tried it.

-I shouldn't have tried it there.
+I shouldn't have tried that.

-Again, not a real judge, not a real court, just part of the vast administrative state uh that hangs around the freeborn American's neck like a dead albatross, dragging him ever lower until he's all stooped and worn.
+Again, not a real judge, not a real court, just part of the vast administrative state that hangs around the freeborn American's neck like a dead albatross, dragging him ever lower until he's all stooped and worn.

 Again, this is the administrative state just doing this.